-Browns re-signing returner JoJo Natson, LB Walker visiting
+AP source: Browns agree to terms with former Rams CB Hill

+The Browns have one of the AFC’s best starting cornerbacks in Denzel Ward, and the team is hoping projected starter Greedy Williams is back after missing last season — his second with Cleveland — due to a shoulder injury sustained in training camp.

+Hill gives the Browns some depth as well as a player who can cover in the slot.
+Cleveland lost depth when cornerbacks Terrance Mitchell and Kevin Johnson signed elsewhere as free agents this week.

-CLEVELAND (AP) — The Browns are re-signing free agent returner Jojo Natson, who tore a knee ligament just three games into last season.
+Earlier, the Browns re-signed free agent returner Jojo Natson, who tore a knee ligament just three games into last season.

 Natson signed a one-year deal with Cleveland in 2020, but had it cut short when he got hurt returning a punt in a Week 3 win against Washington.
 The Browns never got what they wanted out of their return game and are bringing back the 27-year-old speedster for another year.